autonomousvision/sledge/README.md

 > <br>
 >

 This repo contains SLEDGE, the first generative simulator for vehicle motion planning trained on real-world driving logs.
-We publicly provide our code for simulation, evaluation, and training (including pre-trained checkpoints).
+We will be publicly releasing our code for simulation, evaluation, and training (including pre-trained checkpoints).

 <br/>